samborkent/plasma-solver/README.md

 The original script by Tom Wijnands modeled the propagation of an PLD plasma plume in 3D as result of ablation of a single crystal TiO2 target, initial ablation is not included.
-Rewritten and extended by Sam Borkent to improve readability and performance and to support targets of any composition.
+Rewritten and extended by Sam Borkent to improve usability and performance and to support targets of any composition, also targets containing elements with lower mass than the background species.

 # Assumptions
-* The excitation energy of the atoms in the unit cell are neglected.
+* The excitation energy of the atoms in the unit cell induced by the ablation laser are neglected.
-* The background gas starts out with zero velocity, as the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plasma particle velocities.
+* The background gas starts out with zero velocity: the room temperature velocity is aroung 400 m/s, which is two orders smaller than the plasma particle velocities (~10^4 m/s).
 The particles in the background gas do not have a preferential direction, so their net velocity is zero.
+* All collisions are head-on: collisions at random angles in all directions cancel out.
-* Only head-on collisions are included, there is no net exchange of particles between angular bins.
+* There is no net exchange of particles between angular bins: the number of particles entering and leaving a angular bin each time step is similar.
 * Particles can only gain positive momentum.
 When a light particle collides with a heavier particle, its momentum is set to zero, and the heavy particle gains a little momentum, so momentum is not conserved.
-* Collisions are only possible if the background particles move slower than the plume particles
 * Collisions of species with the same mass are neglected, as for completely elastic collisions they would interchange velocities, resulting in no net change of density.